 Get more rest than you think you need, it will allow your body to regenerate like nothing else.
 Sleep as much as you can, and spend time lying down with eyes closed in a quiet place.

-Expend less energy than you can afford, so the extra energy can be used for regeneration.
+Expend less energy than you have available, so the extra energy can be used for regeneration.
 Break up your day into smaller segments.
 Then rest for 10 minutes, 20 minutes, maybe have a nap.
 Take these breaks often.
-Journalling can help track how it's working for you.
+Journaling can help track how it's working for you.
 A pattern may emerge which can guide you to better health.

 Common deficiencies for people with Chronic Fatigue Syndrome are Vitamin B12, B6 and folic acid, all the B vitamins tend to be low for us.
-Other supplements that have helped me are omega 3 oil, Vitamin D, and whey protein powder.
+Other supplements that have helped me are omega 3 oil and Vitamin D3.

 We may have overgrowths of unhealthy bacteria or yeast, and insufficient enzymes for proper digestion.
 We may have Irritable Bowel Syndrome, or Leaky Gut Syndrome and be unable to absorb nutrients.
 A low carbohydrate diet may help with the yeast and the hypoglycemia which is common among us.
 Probiotics can help correct the imbalance.

 We may experience adrenal insufficiency.
 I've used adaptogens and have seen increased energy and better endurance from this.
 Ginseng, licorice, rhodiola rosea, ashwaghanda, reishi, shitake and maitake mushrooms, and cordyceps are a few adaptogens.

 Many of us don't handle drugs well.
 Alternative therapies like acupuncture, Reiki, naturopathy, and homeopathy can aid in recovery for people with CFS.

 9) Mind/Body techniques